ruanzhijun/online-poker-texas-hold-em/README.md

 * Adjust the timers.
 Right now there's a 5000 ms delay when ending a round until it starts the next one so the secondary thread has time to get the info several times.

 ## Network
+### Information
+It's fully sinchronized between _Client_ and _Server_ following the order here stated.
+The _Server_ plays a passive role addressing the incoming connections.
+The _Client_ it's the one who opens them and closes them as needed; It also has a Network Shutdown Thread which will be executed on exit to close all the possible remaining loose connections.

 ### Package order
 Here are documented all the actions, which do use the network, and as so need to be synchronized between _Client_ and _Server_.